 Because monetizing a blog isn’t about the money.
 It’s about helping people.

 Every product you sell on your blog helps your audience to improve.
 You help your audience to know about new products and services in the market.
 For that matter let it be a book on Amazon or any deals related to WordPress hosting or plugins.

-You also help your audience to buy the same product and service a discounted price and also offers them to choose from varieties.
+You also help your audience to buy the same product and service at a discounted price and also offer them to choose from varieties.

 All of it helps them with their goals.
 And why shouldn’t you stand to make a little money whilst you do it, right?

 So you don’t look at this article as 30 ways to boost your income from your audience.

 Instead, think of monetizing a blog as 34 proven ways to help your audience improve their lives.
 Which is a lot more fun to do, isn’t it?